Code-Institute-Submissions/Christmas-Baking-For-Kids/README.md

 - All **buttons** on the site fit the materialize button styling in size and shape, I kept the colors of green red and blue for the Christmas theme.
 - Materialize **cards** were utilized on the home page to display the category selection, with a link to each category selection page on it.
 - hover effects
     - Some subtle **shadows** have been added to the nav bar and category cards, to give them depth on the page.
-The color change on the navbar on hover, gives the user a positive user experience in highlighting the section of the site they are hovering over.
+The **color-change** on the navbar on hover, gives the user a positive user experience in highlighting the section of the site they are hovering over.